vuexyz/vuexyz/docs/getting-started.md

 # Getting Started

-> [!IMPORTANT]
-> **VueXYZ is under development.** Things are changing quickly.
-The first stable release should happen within a few weeks _(by early March)_, but until then expect bugs, breaking changes and incomplete documentation.

 ### What is VueXYZ?

 **VueXYZ is a collection of Vue composables for creative coding.** Unlike other creative coding libraries that simplify rendering to a canvas, VueXYZ doesn't render anything for you.
 Instead, the composables return reactive data that you can use as you see fit.